MeJIuFaRo/imapsync-web/README.md

 ---

-## 🌐 About OpenThreat

-This project is brought to you by **[OpenThreat](https://openthreat.ro)**.
-Visit our website for more security and infrastructure solutions and services!

----

 🛡️ Contributions

 Contributions are welcome!
 If you'd like to propose improvements or fix issues, feel free to open a Pull Request.

 ---

-🧾 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.